 Things really light up around NYE with the large fireworks display at midnight and dozens of fun parties.
 You can also head out on a cruise or see a concert.
 Find a full schedule of events for this important holiday here.

 My favorite is the holiday lights tour on a shiny red fire engine.
 It has seating for 12 and offers unobstructed views all around town.
 Don't worry, they also bring along some blankets to keep you warm during the journey.
-Find tickets for this tour here.

 You can also cruise around town in a colorful 70s VW bus.
 This 2-hour tour takes you around Union Square, Chinatown, Fisherman's Wharf and other places around SF.
-Find more details on this tour here.

 Another one of the best things to do in San Francisco in the winter is enjoy a concert.
 SF not only attracts the biggest names in all music genres, but also has a lot of local talent, emerging bands, and local jazz ensembles.